DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models

-\emph{ii)} With the LLM-driven task decomposition strategy and the usage of formal planning language, compared to representative LLM-based baselines, DELTA is able to complete long-term tasks with higher success rates, near-optimal plan quality, and significantly shorter planning time.
-Table \ref{tab:cap} shows a comparison of the capabilities of different approaches.
-Further details of the baselines can be found in Sec. \ref{sec:baseline}.
+\emph{ii)} We show that with the LLM-driven task decomposition strategy and the usage of formal planning language, compared to representative LLM-based baselines, DELTA is able to complete long-term tasks with higher success rates, near-optimal plan quality, and significantly shorter planning time.